freearhey/iptv-checker/README.md

 Arguments:

 - `-o, --output`: change default output directory
-- `-t, --timeout`: specifies the number of milliseconds before the request will be aborted (default to 60000)
 - `-d, --delay`: delay in milliseconds between each request (default to 200)
-- `--max-redirects`: defines the maximum number of redirects to follow (default to 2)
-- `--max-retries`: number of times to retry the request if there is a 500 or connection error (default to 0)

 ## Usage